Greg Fine, CAE

 ABOUT THE FORUM

-The mission of the Association Forum of Chicagoland is to “advance the professional practice of association management.”
+The mission of the Association Forum is to “advance the professional practice of association management.”
 Founded in 1916, the Forum serves 47,000 association professionals whose efforts serve more than 37 million members and generate $22 billion in global annual expenditures.